 Happy ending stories

-Since 1997, we have helped thousands of animals through RedRover Relief, formerly the LifeLine grant program.
+Since 1997, we have helped thousands of animals through the RedRover Relief Urgent Care grant program.
 Meet some of them:

 Hank was just eight weeks old when he joined Jessica's family - and this "mama's boy" has been adored ever since.

 "Hank is our beloved family member," Jessica told us.
 Since they adopted him just before Christmas, they call him "Hankie the Christmas Pooch!"

 When Jennifer decided to dedicate her career to helping disabled and elderly individuals, she wanted to adopt a dog that could join her when working with her clients.
 Jarvis, a former stray at her local shelter, ended up being her perfect match.

 Brandon is a disabled veteran whose closest companion is his beloved Dalmatian, Baby Girl.
 Brandon and Baby Girl had been living in Colorado when he decided to move back to his hometown in Pennsylvania.
 He packed up all their belongings and headed out with a truck, a travel trailer and Baby Girl by his side.
 Everything was going well until the draft of a passing semi sent his trailer fishtailing down a Missouri highway.
 Unable to regain control, Brandon’s truck and trailer flipped and rolled four times before coming to a stop.

 When a veterinary emergency threatened the incredible bond that Chloe, a nine-year-old Chihuahua/Pug mix, shared with her “mom,” Susan, your support of RedRover was their saving grace.

 Joe was the smallest of five kittens when Karen rescued the whole litter from an abandoned barn and adopted them into her family.
 As a single mom working three jobs, Karen is so grateful for the joy the cats bring to her and her son, especially when things get tough.